rahul-dethe/running_instructions/ann_wk2/README.md

 > 📌 **Note:** The names of partitions, modules, and other settings may be different on each NSM HPC cluster.
-> You should manually check your cluster’s documentation to confirm the correct names and update the script accordingly.
+> Please check your cluster’s documentation to confirm the correct names and update the script accordingly.

 ---

-## Step 3: Execute the SLURM Script
+## Step 3: Execute the Script file

-Once your `job.sh` file is ready, you can submit your job to the cluster using the command below:
+Once your `job.sh` file is ready, run the script using the command below:

 ```bash
 sbatch job.sh             # Executing the batch script